 • 2026

 IEEE S&P 2026: Our work on Code-based scalable collaborative SNARKs was accepted!
-Work led by my PhD student Christodoulos Pappas (while doing an internship at Lagrange Labs) and Babis Papamanthou from Yale.
+Work led by my PhD student Christodoulos Pappas and Babis Papamanthou from Yale.
+Many thanks to Lagrance Labs for supporting this.

 • 2026